playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 <iframe data-frame-title="Angular Why ngAfterContentInit? - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-why-ngaftercontentinit-112?template=node&embed=1&file=src%2Fmain.ts"></iframe>

 This is because while `ngOnInit` runs after the component has rendered, it has not yet received any values within `ng-content`; This is where `ngAfterContentInit` comes into play.
-This lifecycle method runs once `ng-content` has received the values, which we can then use as a sign that `ContentChild` has finished it's query.
+This lifecycle method runs once `ng-content` has received the values, which we can then use as a sign that `ContentChild` has finished its query.

 This can be solved by either: